AI Trail Analysis

 - Leave No Trace principles

-- Fires only in designated fire rings
+- Fires only in designated rings (if allowed)

 Nearby amenities⌄